 - Educational programs, primarily at the post-secondary level;

 - Community enrichment focusing on cultural and artistic organizations;

 - Environmental programs; and

-Grants are awarded only to eligible organizations located within Norfolk Southern Corporation territory that are described under either Section 170 (c)(1) or Section 501(c)(3) of the Internal Revenue Code.
+Grants are awarded to eligible organizations located within the Norfolk Southern Corporation territory that are described under either Section 170 (c)(1) or Section 501(c)(3) of the Internal Revenue Code.
 Grants may be awarded for specific projects, including capital projects or for general operating support.
-In addition to those ineligible organizations listed below, Norfolk Southern Foundation DOES NOT fund debt retirement, block grants, or projects in which we are asked to be the sole-funder.
+In addition to the ineligible organizations listed below, the Foundation does not fund debt retirement, block grants, or projects in which we are asked to be the sole funder.